raufmirzayee/raufmirzayee.github.io/_pages/about.md

   - /about.html
 ---

-Hi
+Data Scientist, Product Analytics, Advanced Data Insight Analyst, Data Storyteller.

 About Me
 ======
-Data Scientist, Product Analytics, Advanced Data Insight Analyst, Data Storyteller.

 I pivoted to analytics after 10+ years in marketing and communication.
 I've always loved math and logic, and I draw on my previous experience when communicating the complex messages we find in data.